slimgroup/Software.SEG2020/siahkoohi2020SEGuqi/README.md

 To generate and save figures shown in the manuscript, run `sample.py` with appropriate arguments.
 The figures will be saved in `sample/` directory.

 We use the automated horizon tracking [software](https://github.com/xinwucwp/mhe) introduced by [Wu and Fomel (2018)](https://library.seg.org/doi/abs/10.1190/geo2017-0830.1).
-Samples from posterior storedt at `checkpoint/samples.hdf5` can be feed into the mentioned software to obtained tracked horizons.
+Samples from posterior stored at `checkpoint/samples.hdf5` can be feed into the mentioned software to obtained tracked horizons.

 ## Citation